 Four time frames are on offer: 2 days, 3 days, 7 days or 10 days.

-Remarks: The above prices include accommodation and 3 Thai meals (breakfast, lunch and dinner), and don’t include the transportation cost for pickup and transfer to Chiang Mai Airport or city.
+Remarks: The above price includes accommodation and 3 Thai meals (breakfast, lunch and dinner).
+It doesn’t include activities, the transportation cost for pickup and transfer to Chiang Mai Airport or city.

 Information and Contact

 Mobile: +66 (0) 85 237 9482